zoldar/python-ldap-test/README.md

 # python-ldap-test

-Tool for testing code speaking with LDAP.
+Tool for testing code speaking with LDAP server.
 Allows to easily configure and run an embedded, in-memory LDAP server.
 Uses UnboundID LDAP SDK through Py4J.
 Requires Java runtime on the system path to run the server.